alexa-samples/skill-sample-nodejs-fact/README.md

     ```JSON
     "HELP_MESSAGE" : "You can say tell me a space fact, or, you can say exit...
 What can I help you with?",
     ```
- 6. In order to control who accesses your web service, we should validate the Application ID in requests made to your web service.
+ 6. In order to control who accesses your web service, we should validate the Application Id in requests made to your web service.
 Let’s go back to your Alexa skill in your Developer Portal for a moment.
-Copy in your Application ID from the ‘Skill Information’ section in your developer portal
+Copy in your Application Id from the ‘Skill Information’ section in your developer portal

  ![](https://s3.amazonaws.com/lantern-code-samples-images/fact/changeAppId.png)

- 7. Copy the application id into the value of the APP_ID variable in index.js.
+ 7. Copy the Application Id into the value of the APP_ID variable in index.js.
 Make sure to place the app id in quotation marks.
  ```JSON
  var APP_ID = undefined;  // TODO replace with your app ID (OPTIONAL).
  ```